 Oia, Santorini, Greece

 It may seem like we love Greece – and we do!
-The Greek beaches are definitely my personal favorite in Europe.
+The Greek beaches are definitely my personal favorite in Europe and Oia is hands down one of the best beach towns in Europe.
 I didn’t really want to mention Santorini on this list as just about everyone has heard of Santorini, however, it really is out of a dream, so there’s no avoiding it.
 Although all of Santorini is spectacular, the real star of the show (and the one you’ve seen most on Instagram) is the cliff-perched village of Oia.

 Whitewashed buildings cascading down to Ammoudi Bay make for picture perfect photos and a romantic time.
 It is here that some of the best sunsets in the world can be seen.
 All this mixed in with the warm blue waters of the Mediterranean sea down below make this the ideal place for a vacation, especially a romantic honeymoon.